stacklok/codegate-docs/docs/how-to/dashboard.md

 ## Persisting dashboard data {#persisting-dashboard-data}

-To retain your prompt history and other dashboard metrics between restarts, mount a persistent
+To retain your prompt history and workspace configurations between restarts, mount a persistent
 [Docker volume](https://docs.docker.com/engine/storage/volumes/) to the CodeGate container.
-The volume destination must be `/app/codegate_volume` inside the container.
 This example creates a volume named `codegate_volume`:

 ```bash {2}